Cool Off at Charco Frio or Get Crazy at Las Tinajas

 This spot is great for kids!
 Some of the pools are deeper than others, but they are all nice and “refreshing” (which is tourism-speak for cold!).

 You can park along the road if you can find a spot.
-Or you can pay $2 per car and park at the pink house on the right (up the road a little ways), that has a large parking area.
-They are open every day from 6am until the last car leaves.
+Or you can pay $3 per car and park at the pink house on the right (up the road a little ways) or any of the other pay lots/fields along that road, all have large parking area.
+They are open every day from 6-7am until the last car leaves.
 There is a chain across the parking area, but someone inside will come out to let you in and out.
-There is a restroom available at this house, but I did not check it out for cleanliness… sorry.
+There is a restroom available at this house and a few other lots, but I did not check it out for cleanliness… sorry.

 This place is not for everyone.
 It requires some adventurous spirit, and strong legs & arms to climb up the river and rocks to get to the pay off — the falls and the pools.